Validation

 Section titled “Programmatic Use”Validation is useful for:

-- CI pipelines — validate JSON files before deployment
+- CI pipelines — validate JSON or YAML files before deployment

 - AI agents — check generated documents before rendering